 A word about Synthroid… Unfortunately, conventional doctors are taught that Synthroid is the treatment of choice for hypothyroidism.
 These synthetic thyroid medications, such as Synthroid, Levoxyl, Levothroid and Levothyroxine, contain only a synthetic version of T4, the inactive form of thyroid hormone.
 Taking T4 without T3, the active form of thyroid hormone, is like replacing only seven of the eight spark plugs in your car’s engine.
 Your body’s engine will run, but it will not function as well as it should.
 Your cells must be able to convert T4 to T3, the active form of thyroid hormone, in order to produce energy.
 For this reason, many people still experience all the symptoms of hypothyroidism even though they are taking these medications.

-Bioidentical, Desiccated Thyroid – the Real Thing In contrast, natural thyroid, or desiccated thyroid preparation, which is obtained from the thyroid gland of pigs, contains the same thyroid hormones that the human body produces, T3 and T4, along with nutrients from the thyroid gland.
-Patients who are placed on desiccated thyroid, such as Armour Thyroid and Nature-Throid, and are given the appropriate dosage will notice their symptoms of hypothyroidism markedly improve and often completely resolve.
-Compounding pharmacies can compound desiccated thyroid, as well.
+Bioidentical, Compounded T3/T4 – the Real Thing In contrast, compounded T3/T4 are identical to the thyroid hormones that the human body produces.
+Patients who are placed on T3/T4, and are given the appropriate dosage, will notice their symptoms of hypothyroidism markedly improve and often completely resolve.
 It is very important that your doctor listens to your symptoms, and does not adjust your dose based solely on your blood work.